encode/django-rest-framework/docs/api-guide/pagination.md

 ## Example

+Suppose we want to replace the default pagination output style with a modified format that  includes the next and previous links under in a nested 'links' key.
+We could specify a custom pagination class like so:

+    class CustomPagination(pagination.PageNumberPagination):
+        def get_paginated_response(self, data):
+            return Response({
+                'links': {
+                   'next': self.get_next_link(),
+                   'previous': self.get_previous_link()
+                },
+                'count': self.page.paginator.count,
+                'results': data
+            })

+We'd then need to setup the custom class in our configuration:

+    REST_FRAMEWORK = {
+        'DEFAULT_PAGINATION_CLASS': 'my_project.apps.core.pagination.CustomPagination',
+        'PAGE_SIZE': 100
+    }

+Note that if you care about how the ordering of keys is displayed in responses in the browsable API you might choose to use an `OrderedDict` when constructing the body of paginated responses, but this is optional.

+## Header based pagination

 Let's modify the built-in `PageNumberPagination` style, so that instead of include the pagination links in the body of the response, we'll instead include a `Link` header, in a [similar style to the GitHub API][github-link-pagination].

     class LinkHeaderPagination(pagination.PageNumberPagination):